What is an FHA Loan?

 Your lender will determine if you qualify for an FHA loan.
 They make that decision on several factors, including (but not limited to) the following:

 Income – Steady work is great, but how much you make also plays a role.
-You need to make enough money to cover the bills.
+Your income is taken into consideration to calculate 4debt to income ratios for qualifying.

 Debt – How much debt do you have?
 What are your monthly bills going towards debt?
 A lender doesn’t want to see a large percentage of your income going towards other debts.